Not your usual bed in Scotland

 2) The Four Sisters Boatel

-Looking more in place in Amsterdam than in Edinburgh, this boatel is a fun and unique place to stay in the city.
-Floating on the Union Canal in the Fountain Bridge area, it’s a surprisingly handy and relatively central base to explore Edinburgh.
-It’s got everything you need for an easy stay with fully equipped kitchen, living room and outdoor seating.
-Space for up to four adults and two very small children.
-If you’re looking for something a bit quirky, basic, and different, then this is it.
+Seeming more in place in Amsterdam than Edinburgh, this boatel is a fun and unique place to stay in the city.
+Now a trio of boats floating on the Union Canal in the Fountainbridge area, it’s still a surprisingly central base to explore Edinburgh.
+It has everything you need for an easy stay: kitchen, living room, and outdoor seating.
+One of the boats even offers trips on the canal.
+If you’re after something a bit quirky and different, this is it

 More Hidden Scotland?